Utuado, Puerto Rico: Early history: 16th–18th centuries

 The agreement to establish the town of Utuado by the 60 families of Arecibo states they purchased the Hato de Otoao for 569 pesos and 5 reales from owners Manuel Natal and Felipa Román.
 It also states their desire to choose where on the land the town center would be located, which indicates the area was not populated yet.

 During his visit to the island in 1771, Fray Iñigo Abbad y Lasierra states the principal economic activity in the Utuado region was cattle raising, horses and mules.
 He mentions a small amount of agricultural activity existed but the population only produced enough tobacco and coffee for their own consumption.

 During the late 18th and early 19th centuries, Utuado's population continued to grow as coffee gained in importance and growers saw the need for high altitudes and mountainous terrain to produce the best coffee beans.
-People not only migrated from the Puerto Rican coastal towns but also from Ireland (founder Sebastian de Morfi was Irish), the Canary Islands and the Balearic Islands of Majorca and Menorca, all seeking the riches that coffee had to offer.
+People not only migrated from the Puerto Rican coastal towns but also from Ireland (founder Sebastian de Morfi was Irish), the Canary Islands and the Balearic Islands of Mallorca and Menorca, all seeking the riches that coffee had to offer.